Currency:USD $

 Zoe E and W nerfs Dropping to B tier

-Zerath Comet adjustments Potential power gain
+Xerath Comet adjustments Potential power gain at long range

 Ezreal's Item Path and Tier Placement

-Zeri's Significant Adjustments
+Zeri's Adjustments

-• Basic Attack Range: Increased from 500 to 550.
+• Basic attack range: Increased from 500 to 550.

 Marksman and Support Changes